-\parhead{Reducing Smart Contract Cost} \fanz{this can be removed/commented out} To avoid verifying attestations, a common trick (e.g., use by~\cite{zhangTown2016,cheng2019ekiden}) is to bind signing keys to the TEE programs through attestation.
+\fanz{this can be removed/commented out} To avoid verifying attestations, a common trick (e.g., use by~\cite{zhangTown2016,cheng2019ekiden}) is to bind signing keys to the TEE programs through attestation.
 Then the smart contract just needs to verify signatures to ensure a message is generated by a given TEE program. \fi

 \if 0 In \name, the system administrator sets up a {\em BTM TEE} and hardcodes in the smart contract its public key so that the validation results can be efficiently verified.
 However, it is important that the smart contract still accepts submissions with valid attestations, so that \BBH{}s do not solely rely on this BTM TEE (see \autoref{sec:censorship-resistant bug submission}). \fi